This page describes how to install the Caplin Management Console (CMC) using the Caplin Platform Deployment Framework.

 One of the following operating systems:

-Red Hat Enterprise Linux (RHEL) with a full GUI or the package
+Red Hat Enterprise Linux (RHEL) with a full GUI or the packages

 Microsoft Windows Server with a full GUI.